lifeasageek/snu-software-security-public/lab-assign-1/README.md

 eTL.
 Your tarball must include following files.

 - `flag`: a flag that you obtained from exploitation
-- `README`: shorly describes (less than 5 sentences) how to run the exploit (less than five sentences!)
+- `README`: shortly describes how to run the exploit (less than 5 sentences!)
 - `exploit.*`: your own exploit source code